 Minimum Cumulative

-Units Completed Grade Point Average (GPA)
+Grade Point Average (GPA)

-15 through 29 1.50
+1.50

-30 through 44 1.75
+1.75

-45 or more 2.00
+2.00

-Units completed include those credits earned at Pima Community College with a grade of A, B, C, D, F, or P.
+Credit hours completed include those credits earned at Pima Community College with a grade of A, B, C, D, F, or P.

 They receive 8 or more credit hours of W (official withdrawal) and/or Y (unofficial withdrawal) in each semester for two consecutive semesters of enrollment.